LLNL/HPC-Tutorials/tutorials/mpi/collective_communication_routines.md

 [**MPI_Bcast**](collective_comms/MPI_Bcast.txt)

 Data movement operation.
 Broadcasts (sends) a message from the process with rank "root" to all other processes in the group.
+[Diagram here](collective_comms/images/MPI_Bcast.gif)

 ```
 MPI_Bcast (&buffer,count,datatype,root,comm)